Introduction

 Page tables

 As the name suggests, page tables (also known as translation tables) are tables that store information about the memory pages available to a process.
 For a regular userland process on iOS, the virtual memory address space spans from 0x0 to 0x8000000000.
-When you try to deference the pointer 0x1000000000, the kernel will need to look-up the corresponding physical page for this address.
+The translation between the physical and virtual address spaces is handled by the memory management unit (MMU), through which all memory faults go.
+When you try to deference the pointer 0x1000000000, the MMU will need to look-up the corresponding physical page for this address.
 This is where page tables come in.

-At the end of the day, page tables are simply a list of 64-bit addresses.
-In iOS, there are three levels of page tables.
+Put simply, page tables are a list of 64-bit addresses.
+In modern iOS devices, there are three levels of page tables at three different levels of granularity.
 Level 1 page tables, which cover 0x1000000000 bytes of virtual memory; level 2 page tables, which cover 0x2000000 bytes of virtual memory; level 3 page tables, which cover 0x4000 bytes of memory (which is just a single page).

 Each entry in the page table can either be a block mapping (which just assigns that region of memory to a contiguous region of physical memory that is the same size) or a pointer to a child page table (a level N table would have a level N+1 child table).